Green Tourism

 Wind Turbine/Air Source

-In October 2011 we installed two 5 kw wind turbines at the base of the hill behind the house – 300 meters away.
+In October 2011 we installed two 5 kw wind turbines at the base of the hill behind the house.
 One serves the house and one serves the cottages.
-We are probably one of the few people on Harris who now appreciate our windy weather!
 They are currently producing sufficient energy for all three properties.
-You can now relax in the sauna in the knowledge that it is not increasing our carbon footprint.

-The Evance R9000 5kW wind turbine has been engineered to ensure maximum energy yield by generating energy at low wind speeds, and by running continuously and safely at high wind speeds – the most efficient 5KW turbine available.
-A key design criteria of the R9000 wind turbine was the visual aesthetics of the system.
-The result is a modern and visually pleasing wind turbine which has a minimum visual impact on its surroundings.
+The Evance R9000 5kW wind turbine has been engineered to ensure maximum energy yield by generating energy at low wind speeds, and by running continuously and safely at high wind speeds.
+The design results in a modern and visually pleasing wind turbine which has a minimum visual impact on its surroundings.

-ISHGAThe name ishga is derived from the Gaelic word for water.
+ISHGA (skincare products) – The name Ishga is derived from the Gaelic word for water.

-Fresh hand-harvested Hebridean seaweed is used to prepare the extracts and powders used in ishga skincare products.
+Fresh hand-harvested Hebridean seaweed is used to prepare the extracts and powders used in Ishga skincare products.
 The extracts are produced using a low temperature extraction process and the powders are produced by gently drying and milling the seaweed.
-The harvesting methods used are both environmentally friendly and sustainable Fresh hand-harvested Hebridean seaweed is used to prepare the extracts and powders used in ishga skincare products.
-The extracts are produced using a low temperature extraction process and the powders are produced by gently drying and milling the seaweed.
-The harvesting methods used are both environmentally friendly and sustainable”
+The harvesting methods used are both environmentally friendly and sustainable.